JupiterOne/graph-zoom/docs/jupiterone.md

 1. From the configuration **Gear Icon**, select **Integrations**.
 2. Scroll to the **Zoom** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings:
     - Enter the **Account Name** by which you'd like to identify this Zoom account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
     - Enter a **Description** that will further assist your team when identifying the integration instance.
     - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-- {{additional provider-specific settings}} Enter the **Zoom API Key** generated for use by JupiterOne.
+    - Enter the **Zoom API Key** generated for use by JupiterOne.
 4. Click **Create Configuration** once all values are provided.

 # How to Uninstall